Photo by Jennifer Waddell.

 Have a wee one in tow?
 Create an engaging museum experience for even the littlest visitor with ICA Gallery Games, a free pack filled with activities and tips for looking at and talking about the art on view.
 Available at the Holly and David Bruce Visitor Center.
 Recommended for ages 2 and up.

 Do your kids like to draw?
-Ask the front desk staff for sketching supplies to use during your museum visit.
+Ask the admissions staff for sketching supplies to use during your museum visit.
 Step outside to our Grandstand during the warmer months with colored pencils, pens, or markers, or sketch with pencil in our galleries.

 Join us the last Saturday of each month* for Play Dates!
 Free for families,* Play Dates offer a full day of activities—including hands-on art-making, performance, family gallery tours, films, and more.
 See our calendar for a schedule of upcoming Play Dates and other kid-centric events.